bentoml/bentoctl-workshops/aws-lambda/1_build_bento/README.md

 ```

 If it is, the congrations, you have successfully created the bentoml service for
 sentiment analysis using a pretrained model from Hugging Face.
-Now lets
+Now let's
 deploy this into AWS Lambda.